kubernetes-sigs/karpenter/designs/degraded-nodepools.md

 ConditionTypeDegraded = "Degraded"
 ```

 This option would set `Degraded: true` on a NodePool whenever Karpenter suspects something is wrong with the launch path but isn't sure.
 In this case, if 3 or more NodeClaims fail to launch with a NodePool then the NodePool will be marked as degraded.
 The retries are included to account for transient errors.
-The number of failed launches is stored as a status on the NodePool and then reset to zero following a successful NodeClaim launch.
+The number of failed launches is stored as a status on the NodePool and then reset to zero following an edit to the NodePool or a sufficient amount time has passed.

 ```
 // NodePoolStatus defines the observed state of NodePool